 - 1. Identify work that can be performed in parallel - 2.
 Partition work (and also data associated with the work) - 3.
-Manage data access, communication, and synchronization - A common goal is maximizing speedup For a fixed computation: - Time (1 processor) Speedup(Pprocessors)
+Manage data access, communication, and synchronization - Recall one of our main goals is speedup For a fixed computation:

+Time (1 processor) Speedup(P processors)